magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

     bytes: int
     thumbnail: bytes  # introduced in "thumbnail" feature; PNG data
 ```
-A new peer speaking to an old peer will never see `thumbnail` in the Offers, because the old peer sent `"formats": ["core"]` so the new peer knows not to include that attribute (and the old peer won't ever send it).
+A new peer speaking to an old peer will never see `thumbnail` in the Offers, because the old peer sent `"formats": []` so the new peer knows not to include that attribute (and the old peer won't ever send it).

-Two new peers speaking will both send `"formats": ["core", "thumbnails"]` and so will both include (and know how to interpret) `"thumbnail"` attributes on `Offers`.
+Two new peers speaking will both send `"formats": ["thumbnails"]` and so will both include (and know how to interpret) `"thumbnail"` attributes on `Offers`.

 Additionally, a new peer that _doesn't want_ to see `"thumbnail"` data (e.g. it's a CLI client) can simply not include `"thumbnail"` in their `"formats"` list even if their protocol implementation knows about it.

+### No-Permission Mode

+An earlier draft of this included a `"permission"` key in the version information.

+Using `"permission": "yes"` tells other peer to not bother awaiting an answer to any Offers because it will accept them all (while `"permission": "ask"`, or simply nothing, selects the default behavior).

+While this _could_ be implemented by clients simply replying automatically with an OfferAccept message to all offers, having a way to select this mode allows for lower-latency (by skipping round-trips).

+This alters the behavior of both sides: the offering peer must now sometimes wait for an OfferAccept message, and sometimes simply proceed and the receiving peer either sends an OfferAccept/OfferReject or merely waits for data.

+Since there is a change to the sent `"version"` information, this needs a new protocol version.
+This change also affects behavior of both peers, so it seems like that could also be a reason to upgrade the protocol version.

+So, `"transfer-v2"` would be introduced, with a new `"permsision": {"ask"|"yes"}` configuration allowed.
+All other keys, abilities and features of `"transfer-v1"` would be retained in `-v2`.
+A peer supporting this would then include both a `"transfer-v1"` and `"transver-v2"` key in their application versions message.

 ### Finer Grained Permissions